Interesting Facts About Abraham Lincoln For Kids

 11. He was a great leader during the Civil War.

 Lincoln was extremely famous for leading the country during the American Civil War.
-His leadership was adored in the North and that is what held the country together and urged the countrymen to remain strong and defeat the south.
+Some great Abraham Lincoln civil war facts include information like his leadership was adored in the North, which held the country together and urged his fellow citizens to remain strong and defeat the south.
 His unquestionable leadership kept the country united.
-During this course of time, he also pioneered the freedom of the slaves throughout the nation.
+During this time, he also pioneered the freedom of the slaves throughout the nation.

 12. He was a self-made man.